megastef/logagent-apple-location/README.md

 # Logagent plugin: logagent-apple-location

-Logagent plugin to track GPS position of Apple devices.
-Beside the
+Logagent plugin to track the GPS position of Apple devices using the find-my-iphone API.

 ## install Logagent & plugin